 Traditional Route Programs

-A traditional route program will consist of education coursework that will cover theories, practices, and pedagogy.
-Your other courses will focus on your certificate area, such as English or math.
-A traditional program is ideal for those who are just entering college.
+A traditional route program consists of education coursework that covers theories, practices, and pedagogy, alongside subject-specific courses tailored to your certificate area, be it English or math.
+This type of program is particularly suitable for individuals who are just starting their college journey.

 6 Steps to Teaching